-Certain costs (other than payments to acquire the legal rights to explore) incurred prior to acquiring the rights to explore are charged directly to the income statement.
+All costs related to acquiring the legal rights to explore will be capitalised.
+All other costs incurred prior to acquiring the rights to explore are charged directly to the consolidated statement of profit or loss.
 Exploration, appraisal and development expenditure incurred on exploring, and testing exploration prospects are accumulated and capitalised as intangible exploration and evaluation ("E&E") assets.